 Dr. Beth Gabriel is a doctorally prepared, ANCC board certified psychiatric mental health nurse practitioner with experience treating a wide variety of psychiatric illnesses in children and adults.
 She holds doctoral and master’s degrees from Florida International University.
 She has experience practicing psychiatry in a variety of settings including inpatient, outpatient and rehabilitation.

 Collaborating / Supervising physician Shlomo Pascal, MD is an adult and child psychiatrist with over 30 years of experience in the field.
+Bernadette Ranieri PMHNP-BC is a great new addition to our staff!

 Expert assessment, medication titration, and prescribing.
 Online Psychiatry